camunda/camunda-docs/docs/guides/migrating-from-camunda-7/conceptual-differences.md

 The programming models of Camunda 7 and Camunda 8 are very similar if you program in Java and use Spring.

-For example, a worker in Camunda 8 can be implemented like this (using [Spring Zeebe SDK](../../apis-tools/spring-zeebe-sdk/getting-started.md)):
+For example, a worker in Camunda 8 can be implemented like this (using the [Spring Zeebe SDK](../../apis-tools/spring-zeebe-sdk/getting-started.md)):

 ```java
 @JobWorker(type = "payment")